Clicky

 The people at TakeMeFishing.org have created the perfect tool for finding local boat launches!
 (And fishing spots!)

-The tool from TakeMeFishing.org will be the easiest way to find a boat launch near you, but another way is to use Google Maps.
+The tool from TakeMeFishing.org will be the easiest way to find a boat launch near you, but I like to use Google Maps.

-I bet many of you reading this post already have Google Maps installed and didn’t know you could use it to locate boat launches.
-Google Maps was my go-to for finding new boat ramps to launch my jet ski until better options came along.
-It’s still great, especially if you’re in a pinch!
+Many of you may have Google Maps installed and not know it can locate boat launches.
+It used to be my go-to for finding ramps to launch my jet ski until better options came along.

-How To Use Google Maps To Find Boat Launches
+How To Use Google Maps To Find Them

-To find boat launches in Google Maps is simple:
+To find boat launches in Google Maps is easy:

 1. Go to https://www.google.com/maps/ or Open the Google Maps app on your phone.